LukeStampfli/EmbeddedFPSExample/docs-src/guide/server-basics-and-login-system.md

         }
     }
 ```
-This code just gets the Client which sent the message and the message itself from the MessageReceived event and then uses a switch to run a function depending on the Tag of the message, it should be pretty much self explaining.
+This code just gets the Client which sent the message and the message itself from the MessageReceived event and then uses a switch to run a function depending on the Tag of the message, it should be quite self-explanatory.

 We also have to create the function that gets called: